AK-Khan02/Github-Repository-Explorer-Extension/README.md

 Click on the extension's icon in the Chrome toolbar to open the popup window.
 The popup will display a list of currently open GitHub repository tabs.
 Click on any repository in the list to open it in VSCode's web version.

----

-This README provides a comprehensive overview of the GitHub Repository Explorer Chrome extension, detailing its purpose, features, functionality, and usage instructions.